-EMPLOYMENT AGREEMENT, effective as of January 1, 2015, by and between Sohu.com Inc., a Delaware corporation, and Charles Zhang, an individual (the "Employee").
+EMPLOYMENT AGREEMENT, effective as of March 8, 2016, by and between Sohu.com Inc., a Delaware corporation, and YU Chor Woon Carol, an individual (the "Employee").

 - 1. Definitions.
 Capitalized terms used herein and not otherwise defined in the text below will have the meanings ascribed thereto on Annex 1. - 2.
-Employment; Duties. - (a) The Company agrees to employ the Employee in the capacity and with such responsibilities as are generally set forth on Annex 2. - (b) The Employee hereby agrees to devote his or her full time and best efforts in such capacities as are set forth on Annex 2 on the terms and conditions set forth herein.
-Notwithstanding the foregoing, the Employee may engage in other activities, such as activities involving professional, charitable, educational, religious and similar types of organizations, provided the Employee complies with the Employee Non-competition, Non-solicitation, Confidential Information and Work Product Agreement effective as of January 1, 2015 that is attached hereto as Annex 3 (the "Employee Obligations Agreement") and such other activities do not interfere with or prohibit the performance of the Employee's duties under this Agreement, or conflict in any material way with the business of the Company or of its subsidiaries and affiliates.
-The provisions of the Employee Obligations Agreement between the Company and the Employee that was in effect prior to January 1, 2015 (the "Prior Employee Obligations Agreement") will continue in full force and effect with respect to all matters arising with respect to periods through December 31, 2014.
-The Employee Obligations Agreement will be effective as of January 1, 2015 and will be in full force and effect on and after such date. - (c) The Employee will use best efforts during the Term to ensure that the Company's business and the businesses of its subsidiaries and affiliates are conducted in accordance with all applicable laws and regulations of all jurisdictions in which such businesses are conducted. - 3.
+Employment; Duties. - (a) The Company agrees to employ the Employee in the capacity and with such responsibilities as are generally set forth on Annex 2. - (b) The Employee hereby agrees to devote her full time and best efforts in such capacities as are set forth on Annex 2 on the terms and conditions set forth herein.
+Notwithstanding the foregoing, the Employee may engage in other activities, such as activities involving professional, charitable, educational, religious and similar types of organizations, provided the Employee complies with the Employee Non-competition, Non-solicitation, Confidential Information and Work Product Agreement effective as of March 8, 2016 that is attached hereto as Annex 3 (the "Employee Obligations Agreement") and such other activities do not interfere with or prohibit the performance of the Employee's duties under this Agreement, or conflict in any material way with the business of the Company or of its subsidiaries and affiliates.
+The provisions of the Employee Obligations Agreement between the Company and the Employee that was in effect prior to March 8, 2016 (the "Prior Employee Obligations Agreement") will continue in full force and effect with respect to all matters arising with respect to periods through March 7, 2016.
+The Employee Obligations Agreement will be effective as of March 8, 2016 and will be in full force and effect on and after such date.
+The Company hereby agrees that the continuation of the Employee's status as an independent director of Vancl Corporation and China Distance Education Holdings Limited will not be deemed to be a violation of this clause, provided that (i) the businesses of such companies do not subsequently change such that they are in competition with the business of the Company and (ii) the Employee's obligations to such companies do not conflict with her obligations to the Company. - (c) The Employee will use best efforts during the Term to ensure that the Company's business and the businesses of its subsidiaries and affiliates are conducted in accordance with all applicable laws and regulations of all jurisdictions in which such businesses are conducted. - 3.
 Compensation. - (a) Base Annual Income.
-During the Term, the Company will pay the Employee an annual base salary as set forth on Annex 2, payable monthly pursuant to the Company's normal payroll practices. - (b) Discretionary Bonus.
-During the Term, the Company, in its sole discretion, may award to the Employee an annual bonus based on the Employee's performance and other factors deemed relevant by the Company's Board of Directors.
+During the Term, the Company will pay the Employee an annual base salary as set forth on Annex 2, payable monthly pursuant to the Company's normal payroll practices.

-- (c) Stock Options and Other Equity Incentives.
-The Employee will be eligible to participate in any stock option or other equity incentive programs available to officers or employees of the Company. - (d) Reimbursement of Expenses.
-The Company will reimburse the Employee for reasonable expenses incurred by the Employee in the course of, and necessary in connection with, the performance by the Employee of his duties to the Company, provided that such expenses are substantiated in accordance with the Company's policies.
+- (b) Discretionary Bonus.
+During the Term, the Company, in its sole discretion, may award to the Employee an annual bonus based on the Employee's performance and other factors deemed relevant by the Company's Board of Directors. - (c) Stock Options and Other Equity Incentives.
+The Employee will be eligible to participate in any stock option, or other equity incentive programs available to officers or employees of the Company. - (d) Reimbursement of Expenses.
+The Company will reimburse the Employee for reasonable expenses incurred by the Employee in the course of, and necessary in connection with, the performance by the Employee of her duties to the Company, provided that such expenses are substantiated in accordance with the Company's policies.